vboyev-MSFT/defender-docs/defender-endpoint/device-discovery-faq.md

 Yes.
 You can onboard unmanaged devices manually.
 Unmanaged endpoints in your network introduce vulnerabilities and risks to your network.
 Onboarding them to the service can increase the security visibility on them.

-## I've noticed that unmanaged device health state is always "Active", why is that?
+## I've noticed that unmanaged device health state is always "Active".
+Why is that?

 Temporarily, unmanaged device health state is "Active" during the standard retention period of the device inventory, regardless of their actual state.